 The analysis of 1172 of misinformation research and the subset of 174 publications of misinformation in online education provides evidence the growing importance of research fields across disciplines focused on the topic of misinformation.
 We can see the trend that misinformation called more and more attention due to the current pandemic, COVID, social justice issues in political world, and long-standing medical issues.
 Yet, we do not know the exact agenda of researchers, especially online educators in misinformation field who are studying misinformation or what their future goals might be.
 Some authors had a single publication, while others published multiple articles or papers.
 Future literature reviews could be conducted to reveal longitudinal trends, or the extent to which misinformation remains a focus of scholarly interest.

-In terms of research methods, Research that has been conducted on misinformation is somewhat varied and tends to be closely related to problems and issues inherent to the related discipline area.
+In terms of research methods, research that has been conducted on misinformation is somewhat varied and tends to be closely related to problems and issues inherent to the related discipline area.
 For example, the information technology studies delve into attributes of the social media technologies or user data that could fuel the defeating misinformation on these sites.
 However, several studies from multiple discipline areas investigated attributes of help combat misinformation [29], analysis of misinformation online [6], or a combination of both.
 There were 43 studies that used a basic content-analysis strategy involving the sharing of misinformation having the characteristic of interest, matching with personal background, echoing prior experiences, recording of observations, and final analysis where conclusions were made.
 In addition, qualitative research in misinformation and online education is limited.

 This may be an indication that research methodologies for online misinformation spreading are not yet well defined or have not reached a level of sophistication that would permit more advanced approaches misinformation empirical research.
 Future work developing methodologies for online education and misinformation analysis, and related data (comments, user demographics, etc.) could lead to more advanced research paradigms and deeper understanding of misinformation sharing environments.
 Some work along these lines are seen in some of the information technology studies reviewed for this article.
 However, additional work on educational evaluation of misinformation videos and the tools provided by the video-sharing social media may be fruitful lines of inquiry.
 There were only a small portion of qualitative research available on the topic of misinformation.
 Research using qualitative designs is also needed because qualitative studies are helpful in exploring deep context of the spreading and consequences of misinformation, people’s experiences and ways of educating students about discerning misinformation, critically evaluating information, and ways of combating misinformation.
 Qualitative studies might also be used to uncover the reasons underlying interest among scholars who have published or presented on the topic of misinformation.